 Report No. 341

 Simaan, Amir; Winter, George; and Peköz, Teoman, "Fastener strength in diaphragm braced members" (1971).
 Center for Cold-Formed Steel Structures Library.
-Paper 20.
+20.